How rising drug costs put our health care system and the greater economy at risk, and endanger the lives of millions.

 Featured ICCR Initiative

-The 2018 Proxy Season.
-This proxy season, ICCR members filed resolutions with 5 major U.S. pharmaceutical companies asking them for information about how well their executive pay incentives mitigate long-term financial risks associated with mounting public concerns over the affordability of prescription medicines.
+In the first year of the campaign, ICCR members filed resolutions with 5 major U.S. pharmaceutical companies asking them for information about how well their executive pay incentives mitigate long-term financial risks associated with mounting public concerns over the affordability of prescription medicines.

 The results were impressive for a first-time resolution: Abbvie: 21%; Amgen: 26%; Biogen: 28%; Bristol-Myers Squibb: 23%; Eli Lilly: 27%* (independent voters).